lostpebble/pebblebed/README.md

 Pebblebed.setDefaultNamespace(null);

-// ... do some work on entities on the default (empty) Datastore namespace
+// ... do some work on entities on the namespace which was set on creation of your client
+// ... (or the default base namespace if you didn't set one)
 ```

 This globally set default namespace **will be overridden** by the other method of